learnlearnin/learnlearnin.github.io/src/documents/issues-in-religion.html.md

 Then there are various other problems which arise because of this blind belief.

 ## Hatred for others ##
 Just count the number of lovers separated due to religious restrictions.
 There is an incorrigible hatred inside these minds against the members of alternate faiths and vice versa.
-This is completely unaccpetable.
+This is completely unacceptable.

 ## Suppressing free speech ##
 It is funny how the religious claim all their rights to propagate their archaic rituals, but cry foul the moment someone criticizes them.